 Records Request and Verification

 First and foremost, it’s important to understand that, according to the HIPAA Privacy Rule, providers must share all personal health information with the patient at the patient's request.
-This includes, but is not limited to, all medical, billing, enrollment, payment, and any other records used to make decisions surrounding the patient.
+This includes but is not limited to, all medical, billing, enrollment, payment, and any other records used to make decisions surrounding the patient.

 Before your doctor hands over your medical records, they will probably ask for a records request.
-Your provider has the right to require a written records request (this can be by paper or electronically like via email) from you if they so wish.
+Your provider has the right to require a written records request (this can be by paper or electronically, like via email) from you if they so wish.
 However, there are several other ways your doctor may allow this request.
 They could allow this request via email, a secure web portal, or a form created by the provider.
 Most doctors will also require some form of verification, as long as the verification process does not impede or delay the patient's ability to access their records.

 It’s important to keep in mind that these requirements are to protect your medical records and health confidentiality, even if the process seems overly complicated.

-That being said, your doctor does not have the legal right to require an in person request or verification.
+That being said, your doctor does not have the legal right to require an in-person request or verification.
 They also do not have the right to only allow requests through a web portal or by mail.
 In addition, the E-Sign Act allows you to sign important documents electronically instead of only on paper.
 What this means for you is that you have the legal right to sign their authorization form on your computer, even if your provider requests you to sign it in person or on paper.

 Smaller clinics may not be familiar with these newer laws; therefore, it's important to be patient and understanding while standing firm on your rights.
+If your doctor refuses to comply with these laws, you may file a complaint through HIPAA.

 Ways Your Doctor May Send Your Records